phalcon/documentation/docs/application-micro.md

 **Response Middleware**

 This middleware is responsible for manipulating our response and sending it back to the caller as a JSON string.
-Therefore, we need to attach it to the `after` event of our Micro application.
+Therefore we need to attach it to the `after` event of our Micro application.

-!!! warning "NOTE"
+> **NOTE**: We are going to be using the `call` method for this middleware, since we have nearly executed the whole request cycle.

-    We are going to be using the `call` method for this middleware, since we have nearly executed the whole request cycle.
+{: .alert .alert-warning }

 ```php
 <?php